Kasivisvesvara Temple, Lakkundi: Outer walls

+Gudha-mandapa

 Artwork on a gudhamandapa pilaster.
 The two paired lions are the emblems of the Lakkundi school of shilpins.

 The walls and pillars in the gudha-mandapa connecting the Shiva and Surya shrines suggest that the mandapa clearly had a roof.
 This roof was damaged and lost in later centuries.
 The mandapa and its walls that have survived show that this space and the architecture was relatively simple, with a uniform scheme of decoration and lacked the decoration, as if to prevent the pilgrims and devotees from standing and crowding the entrances to the Shiva and Surya temples.
 Instead, the sophisticated artwork is along the circumabulation paths on the platform around the temples, as well the entrances and inside the mandapa.

 The doors at the entrances at the gudha-mandapa, states Dhaky, are "graced by a very highly ornate" artwork.
 They correspond to the teachings in to the Vastu Sastras, illustrating doorways reserved for temples built by a sovereign king.
 The doorways are a compound composition, an inner satsakha for Surya and saptasakha for Shiva, wrapped with an outer trisakha.
 These are parallel concentric bands of elaborate carvings.
 They show ratna (jewelled layer), artha (theme of people), two bands of kama (mithuna, amorous couples, eros), stambha, vyala, valli, and padma bands.
 Scholars such as Cousens, Campbell, Dhaky in different words call these as, " exquisitely carved and carefully finished" and one where the 11th-century artists achieved on the stone the craftsmanship one expects on "bronze and silver".
 It is, states Cousens, "delicate work of perforated filigree with fine tracery", completed such that the innumerable interstices cast a natural shadow.
 The blackness of this shadow accentuates the artwork on the stone; just how the artists used their tools and worked these small holes and forms, states Cousens, is "marvellous".

 Lower section of the rangamandapa pillars.

 These lalita-bimba of the door frames are graced by Abhiseka-Lakshmi like other Hindu temples.
 Above her are eleven Hindu deities, but too mutilated to identify just like the pedya human figures.
 The Srikara style pillars of the Gudhamandapa are similar to the Nannesvara temple nearby in Lakkundi.
 The notable artwork is found on the bhadraka wall-pilasters at the antarala, that is closer to the sanctum.
 It is bold and rich in decoration with details as though done on gold, with "festoons of pearl-strings", states Dhaky.
 As one enters the mandapa inside each shrine, above is an open lotus.